- Cloud Collectors Overview

 To use the service account you are required to have a Domain-Wide Delegation of Authority.
 Since you need this delegation of authority to read reports about admin activity, the user, whose authority is being used, must have super-admin privileges to view admin report activity and read user and groups information.
 The service account is still bound by the permissions granted and thus cannot perform any action other than read access on the specified scopes.

-To create the JSON file, review the video or use the following workflow:
+To create the JSON file, use the following steps.

-Log in to the Google Developers Console with an account that has super-admin permissions.
+Log in to the Google Cloud Console with an account that has super-admin permissions.

 Enter a project name and click Create.